-Budgeted cost: £ 33.150
+Budgeted cost: £ 33.150 (plus £1250 from Magic Breakfast)

 Activity Evidence that supports this approach Challenge number(s) addressed Social and Emotional "On average, SEL interventions have an 4 Learning delivered by identifiable and valuable impact on school Emotional Well- attitudes to learning and social being teacher Ruth relationships in school.
 They also have Cumberland an average overall impact of + 4 months' additional progress on CPD support from Emotional well-being attainment."
 (EEFT)